jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f33071498eb2472b87ddee4
+id: 5f3313e74582ad9d063e3a38
-title: Part 1
+title: Part 2
 challengeType: 0
 ---

 # --description--

-As you learned in the last few steps of the Cat Photo App, there is a basic structure need to start building your web page.

-Add the `<!DOCTYPE html>` and an `html` element.
+Add a `head` element within the `html` element, so you can add a `title` element.
+The title element's text should be `Camper Cafe Menu`.

 # --hints--